Whimsical and fanciful, Sintra, Portugal seems a world away from the hustle and bustle of Lisbon. Yet it is easy to reach on a Sintra Day Trip.

 About Exploring Sintra Sights

 It is important to note that taking the bus – or anything with wheels – will not completely eliminate the need to walk in Sintra.
-After passing the gates, sights like the Palace of Pena and the Moorish Castle, still require a long walk to actually enter them.
+After passing the gates, sights like the Palace of Pena and the Moorish Castle, still require a fair bit of walking to actually enter them.

 Sintra Tickets Tips

-Tickets are required for almost all Sintra sightseeing – including most of the sights on our Sintra Itinerary.
-Although they are not individually expensive, the prices do add up – so we are sharing some advice about buying tickets for Sintra attractions.
+Tickets are required for almost all Sintra sightseeing.
+Although they are not individually expensive, they do add up.
+So, we are sharing some advice about buying tickets for Sintra attractions.

 Buy Sintra Tickets Online